tieutantan/ttcp/readme.md

 # Node Multiple Simple

-The Simple Control Panel For NodeJS Multiple Apps And Domains.
+*The Simple Control Panel For NodeJS Multiple Apps And Domains*

-This tool is ideal for individuals who want to run multiple native NodeJS apps and dockerized nginx instances with domains on a single server in **a straightforward manner**.
+This tool is ideal for individuals who want to **a straightforward manner**.

+- Run multiple native NodeJS apps and dockerized Nginx.
+- With domains on a single server + SSL from Cloudflare.
-It provides a convenient and efficient way to create Nginx configuration files and add or remove `.conf` files.
+- A convenient and efficient way to create, list, and remove Nginx `.conf` for each domain.
+- Easy to run the commands on server boot.

 ## Instruction